Ascii85: Example for Ascii85

-Since the last 4-tuple is incomplete, it must be padded with three zero bytes:
+As however the final 4-tuple is incomplete after the period, it must be padded with three zero bytes:

 Since three bytes of padding had to be added, the three final characters 'YkO' are omitted from the output.

 Decoding is done inversely, except that the last 5-tuple is padded with 'u' characters:

 Since the input had to be padded with three 'u' bytes, the last three bytes of the output are ignored and we end up with the original period.

 The input sentence does not contain 4 consecutive zero bytes, so the example does not show the use of the 'z' abbreviation.

 Compatibility

 The Ascii85 encoding is compatible with 7-bit and 8-bit MIME, while having less overhead than Base64.

 One potential compatibility issue of Ascii85 is that some of the characters it uses are significant in markup languages such as XML or SGML.
-To include ascii85 data in these documents, it may be necessary to escape the quote, angle brackets, and ampersands.
+To include Ascii85 data in these documents, it may be necessary to escape the quote, angle brackets, and ampersands.

 RFC 1924 version

-Published on April 1, 1996, informational : "A Compact Representation of IPv6 Addresses" by Robert Elz suggests a base-85 encoding of IPv6 addresses.
+Published on April 1, 1996, informational : "A Compact Representation of IPv6 Addresses" by Robert Elz suggests a base-85 encoding of IPv6 addresses as an April Fools' Day joke.
 This differs from the scheme used above in that he proposes a different set of 85 ASCII characters, and proposes to do all arithmetic on the 128-bit number, converting it to a single 20-digit base-85 number (internal whitespace not allowed), rather than breaking it into four 32-bit groups.